This document contains information that will quickly help you learn to use

 The form requires the administrator to provide a reason for the change to client supervisor, because the supervisor has already approved the timesheet and is expecting it to be billed as is.

 A complete discussion of this feature is provided in the Links Section of the administrators landing page.

 Displaying Your Logo on TempusIT

-elect to display their logo on many Tempus pages instead of the Tempus
+elect to display their logo on internal Tempus pages instead of the Tempus

-The link requirement helps raise Tempus in search engine listings; the more
+The embedded link also helps raise Tempus in search engine listings; the more

 external links we have, the higher we appear in the listings.
 By removing our

 logo from the most prominent places on our pages, our brand loses its identity.

 By encouraging external links, we hope we'll be able to trade that loss for

 To display properly, your logo must be sized for display in a space no more than